Gran Hermano VIP season 3

-Gran Hermano VIP 3 was the third season of the reality television Gran Hermano VIP series.
+Gran Hermano VIP 3 was the third season of the Gran Hermano VIP series of the Spanish Gran Hermano (Big Brother) reality TV franchise.
 The series was launched in January 2015 on Telecinco, 10 years after last season was aired.
 Jordi González returned to host the series, as the last time he hosted a GH series was with El Reencuentro 2.
 On the Grand Finale of Gran Hermano 15 it was officially confirmed GHVIP would start in January.
 It was also announced that José and Juan, who are brothers from the musical group Los Chunguitos, were the first housemates of the season.